 The Group also needs to explore opportunities for inorganic growth in addition to organic growth to become the world's No. 1.
-As a means to this end, our policy is to pay out 60%-65% of net income as dividends, with the remainder allocated to growth investments.
+As a means to this end, our policy is to pay out 60%-65% of net income as dividends, with the remainder allocated to arowth investments.

-The criteria to decide to invest in a business in order to maintain high profit margins and capital efficiency are: (1) whether the business is highly reliable and profitable, (2) whether we can expect investment efficiency to exceed capital costs and maintain high capital efficiency, and (3) whether the business has synergy with a high-class recruitment business, which is our current core business.
-Our policy also minimises risk-taking when investing in businesses.
-As a general rule, we do not invest in businesses that require large assets or a long payback period.
+The criteria to decide to invest in a business in order to maintain high profit margins and capital efficiency are: (1) whether the business is highly reliable and profitable, (2) whether we can expect investment efficiency to exceed capital costs and maintain high capital efficiency, and (3) whether the business has synergy with Business Investment Criteria a high-class recruitment business, which is our current core business.
+Our policy Maintains capital efficiency sufficiently also minimises risk-taking when investing in businesses.
+As a general rule, we do exceeding the hurdle rate set based not invest in businesses that require large assets or a long payback period. on capital costs (8.2%)